 Morning came slowly with the clouds but it was nice just being out there.
 The squirrels were overactive, also taking advantage of the nice day before the cold front a few days in the future.

 Mike's neighbor shot around 9:30.
 It was LOUD; I almost jumped out of my skin.
-Normally he climbs right on his 4-wheeler and gets, but I didn't hear that this time.
+Normally he climbs right on his 4-wheeler and noisily drags his deer away, but I didn't hear that this time.
 It was one of the only shots I heard on opening morning - a far cry from some previous years when WWIII is happening in Eastern Indiana.

 About a half hour later I saw a small buck in the ravine.
 It plopped down on the ground after milling around a bit.
 I thought, "I guess it might be bedding down, but that is just not normal."
 A short time later I heard Mike's neighbor on the 4-wheeler - coming from Mike's property.
 The buck got up and scooted toward the east, but not fast.
 "Hmmmmm," I thought.
 "I'd bet a paycheck Mike's neighbor did a poor shot."
 Best thing for him to do would be to leave it alone.
 I thought about what I could do, but decided there was really nothing I could do at that point.